Jimmy Whalen: Battles of Kohima and Imphal

-The Battle of Imphal - in March and April 1944 - saw the Japanese attack directly toward Imphal from Burma.
+The Battle of Imphal saw the Japanese attack directly toward Imphal from Burma.
 To the north, Kohima was attacked by the Japanese 31st Division, defended by a mere 3000 strong Allied force.
 No. 34 squadron was moved to Assam to provide ground support for these troops.
 The squadron flew intensive multiple bombing and strafing missions daily throughout the two-week battle, running a gauntlet of small arms and light anti-aircraft fire in the process.
 On 18 April 1944 Whalen was leading a flight of the squadron's Hurricanes against Japanese troops at the rifle range at Kohima.
 The incident was related by his wingman Flight Sgt.
 Jack Morton:

 We were flying from Dergaon when Jimmy was killed.
 He led six Hurricanes on an attack on the Rifle Range and I was his No. 2.
 We bombed in sections of two and Jimmy and I were first in bombing with two 250 lb.
 Bombs with 11 second delays fitted.
 I was slightly behind Jimmy and we dropped our bombs at about 50 feet and as we left the target area Jimmy's plane did a barrel roll and crashed.
 It was a very sad day on the Squadron because he was by far the most popular officer and pilot in both the Officers and Sergeants Mess.
 We carried out two more attacks that day and on both occasions we looked for his plane but there was nothing to be seen in the dense jungle.

 Flight Lieutenant Whalen was awarded the Distinguished Flying Cross backdated to 17 April 1944.
 He is buried, with the other defenders of Kohima, at the War Cemetery in Kohima.
 A photo of the headstone of his grave in the cemetery is here.

 Battle of Britain Memorial Flight

-In 2010 the Battle of Britain Memorial Flight rebuilt Hawker Hurricane PZ865, the last Hurricane built.
-From 2012 this Hurricane wears a colour scheme replicating Hurricane Mk.IIC HW840, coded 'EG-S', of 34 Squadron, South East Asia Command during 1944, the personal aircraft of Canadian pilot, Flight Lieutenant Jimmy Whalen DFC.
+In 2010, the Battle of Britain Memorial Flight rebuilt Hawker Hurricane PZ865, the last Hurricane built.
+From 2012, the Hurricane wears a colour scheme replicating Hurricane Mk.IIC HW840, coded 'EG-S', of 34 Squadron, South East Asia Command during 1944, the personal aircraft of Canadian pilot, Flight Lieutenant Jimmy Whalen DFC.